 How much is Weebly?

 Weebly has a free version with 500MB of storage and three premium tiers.
-Those include Connect at £4 a month with a custom domain, Pro at £9 a month with unlimited storage and Business with eCommerce support.
+Those include Personal at $6 per month with a custom domain, Professional at $12 per month with unlimited storage and Performance at $26 per month.
 There are also eCommerce versions of those tiers with more specific features for online stores.

 Offline web design tools